 According to financial planner Graham Summers, many people only put away the same percentage their company will match (say, 6 percent), which is a big mistake if you can afford to contribute more than that.

 “If you're only contributing up to the amount your employer is willing to match, you're leaving a ton of future money on the table.
-Stocks historically return 6 percent per year.
+Stocks historically return 6 percent per year,” he says.

-If you don’t work for a company offering retirement benefits, check out Stash, which allows you to invest micro-amounts, such as $20 a week, for both funds and individual stocks, such as Amazon and Disney.
+If you don’t work for a company that offers retirement benefits, you might consider an app like Stash, which allows you to invest micro-amounts such as $20 a week.
 You can also use its system to set up an investment account.

 Potential Savings: Hundreds of thousands over a lifetime.

-Repeat after us, set a date on your calendar to make these changes.
+Set a date on your calendar to implement these budgeting tips.
 Your future self will thank you.